 While there's still a lot of competition in the US online gambling market, the amount of high-quality operations is surprisingly low.
-For example, the luxury of being able to cashout your winnings is, as scary as it sounds, unavailable at most sites, and there's only a short list of safe US gambling sites.
+For example, the luxury of being able to cashout your winnings is, as scary as it sounds, unavailable at many sites, and there's only a short list of reliable sites.
 We rank Bovada as the #1 option for US residents, and here's why:

 Bovada's customer service has always treated me well.
 You can contact them via phone support (1-888-263-0000) or e-mail support (email@example.com) -- I’ve never tried contacting via phone number, but if the quality of their e-mail support is anything to go by (fast replies and thorough answers), you'll have a nice experience with their phone support as well.